catenax-ng/product-knowledge/docs/adoption-view/CX-0084-Federated_Queries_In_Data_Spaces_v1.0.0.md

 The most important concepts needed for the realization are summarized in Figure 1.
 The App in the figure serves the consumer by gathering, analyzing, and presenting the knowledge about business questions such as: How much of a certain material can be found in a specific vehicle series?
 It is assumed that the data which is needed to answer such questions is distributed over the network and cannot be found at one central place.

 To help collecting the data over the network, **Skills** are introduced.
 A Skill is a pre-formulated query (or: procedure) with limited scope such as: List all vehicle series that contain material produced in a certain location.
 The Skill is used to access all federated data instances via the tenant (= authentication and authorization scope) of the caller.
-The following paragraph shows an example how a skill could look like with SPARQL syntax:

-A skill receives input in the form of a data set
+A skill receives input in the form of a data set (we use a JSON notation in the following example):

 ```csharp
 [{"material":{"type":"literal","value":“Rubber”},"location":{"type":"literal","value":“Phuket”}}]
 ```

-which drives the control flow, the filtering and aggregating  of the information, and finally producing an output data set
+which drives the control flow, the filtering and aggregating  of the information, and finally producing an output data set, for example:

 ```csharp
 [